 Price: 140 baht (288.91 RUB).

 Allows you to make as many trips during the day, when it was bought.
 Keep in mind, we are talking about the day, not 24 hours, i.e. you can only use it until the end of the day, and the next morning he would no longer be valid.
 Bought at the ticket offices at the stations.

 When entering one-day travel down to the turnstile and up the other side.
 When you exit the metro station, the procedure is the same.
 After use at the end of the day the ticket is simply discarded.

 To replace the previous 30-day and cumulative maps Sky SmartPass entered payment card Rabbit Card.
 Card bought for 100 baht, and replenished by an arbitrary amount for travel.
 When paying with a Rabbit Card is a very small discount, for example, the minimum fare is 16 baht, and 15.
 For tourists it's not really an option compared to single journey, except that I would save time on buying single journey every time.

 How to buy a ticket for BTS

 There are three types of machines: Ticket Issuing Machine (TIM), Integrated Ticketing Machine (ITM) and Ticket Vending Machine (TVM).
 They differ by and large only what coins or bills accepted.
 If you have no coins or banknotes of the desired value, the exchange is done here at the box office.
 Once again, please note that single tickets are not sold.
-In principle, any of the machines will not have any problems to understand on a place, but just in case here's a brief description:
+In principle, any of the machines will not have any problems to understand on a place, all have English, but just in case here's a brief description:

 This machine only accepts coins of 10 and 5 baht, and give change for 5 baht.